kylepollina/kylepollina.github.io/content/writing/information-overload.md

 is like a drug overdose.
 I am currently experiencing this drug overdose and I need to cut out parts of my life that cause this.

-Hackernews is first, I've learned great things from there but farewell for now, I need my focus back.
+I need my focus back.
 I need my boredom back too.